nushell/nushell.github.io/book/nu_as_a_shell.md

 A big feature of any shell are [environment variables](environment.md).
 In Nushell, environment variables are scoped and can have any type supported by Nushell.
-This brings in some additional design consideratios so please refer to the linked section for more details.
+This brings in some additional design considerations so please refer to the linked section for more details.

 The other sections explain how to work with [stdout, stderr and exit codes](stdout_stderr_exit_codes.md), how to [escape a command call to the external command call](escaping.md), and how to [configure 3rd party prompts](3rdpartyprompts.md) to work with Nushell.